autowarefoundation/autoware/planning/behavior_path_planner/README.md

 When multiple turn signal conditions are met, the turn signal with the smaller distance is selected.

+#### Limitation

+Currently, the algorithm of turn signal has been chagned, and the document of the turn signal will be available soon.

 ## References / External links

 This module depends on the external [BehaviorTreeCpp](https://github.com/BehaviorTree/BehaviorTree.CPP) library.